RedNacho/sws.spinvoke/README.md

 * **You don't have to use Linux**.
 Of course, it's hard to believe that there are Microsoft .NET developers in the world who use Microsoft Windows, but I've heard that there are one or two out there.
 I'm currently unable to adequately test my code on an OS other than Linux.
 However, to use this code on a different OS, you just need to supply your own INativeLibraryLoader.
 I've included an implementation for Windows and an implementation for OSX, but they are not as well-tested as the Linux version.
 If you need to roll your own, hopefully the existing implementations provide enough of a guide.

 * **You don't have to use Ninject**.
 Ninject is my DI container of choice, and the Sws.Spinvoke.Ninject library is the easiest way to wire everything up.
 However, in case you don't want to use this, you have a couple of options.
 Firstly, if you can track through the Ninject modules, you can infer some poor man's DI, and wire everything up yourself.
-Secondly, I've added facades for the core (Sws.Spinvoke.Core.Facade) and the interception (Sws.Spinvoke.Interception.Facade) libraries, which should make life a bit easier.
+Secondly, I've added facades for the core (Sws.Spinvoke.Core.Facade) and the interception (Sws.Spinvoke.Interception.Facade) namespaces, which should make life a bit easier.
 Complete Ninject-free proxy generation can be done as follows:

 ```
 #!c#